zoeskan/MCB185/PYTHON_REFERENCE.md

 This Python Reference contains a subset of the Python language used specifically for MCB185.
 MCB185 students are not allowed to use any Python construct that isn't in this reference.
+Even if code is in this reference, they aren't allowed to use it until it has been introduced.

 ## Table of Contents ##